Who is this guide for?

 Responsible agricultural investment includes more than just following the letter of the national law.
 It also means adhering to international standards and best practices.
 While the local government and communities may not be bound by these international standards, the investing company and their funders will be.
 As such, the investing company may need to insist on standards over and above or different to local or national policies.

-At a high level, these standards call on business enterprises to work equitably with communities and individuals with legitimate land rights.
+At a high level, these standards call on businesses to work equitably with communities and individuals with legitimate land rights.
 This includes (but is not limited to):

 A great deal of global attention is now focused on supporting the implementation of these practices to achieve fair, informed, inclusive and choice-driven processes that respects the land rights of all.

-Another necessary part of developing a high level of trust between an investor and communities is obtaining free, prior and informed consent.
-FPIC carries with it the element of choice to accept or reject the transfer of land or change of its use that accompanies the proposed investment.
+A necessary part of developing a high level of trust between an investor and communities is obtaining free, prior and informed consent (FPIC).
+FPIC carries with it the element of choice to accept or reject the change in land use that accompanies the proposed investment.

-Under UN principles FPIC is reserved for indigenous communities, while consultation and participation are seen as the minimum standard for interactions with non-indigenous communities.[vi]
-Importantly, UNDRIP states that individuals and communities have the right to self-determine whether they are indigenous or not, which can be in the absence of the government making such a determination.[vii]
+Under UN principles, FPIC is reserved for indigenous communities, while consultation and participation are seen as the minimum standard for interactions with non-indigenous communities.[v]
+Importantly, UNDRIP states that individuals and communities have the right to self-determine whether they are indigenous or not, which can be in the absence of the government making such a determination.[vi]

-That being said, it is often broadly interpreted as best practice to obtain the FPIC of all communities that maintain customary rights to or uses of land and natural resources.[viii]
-Moreover, the principles of FPIC overlap considerably with the principles of good contracting: no party ever parts with land without saying “yes,” and any party asked to enter into a contract has the right to say “no.” That is, fair business deals always have the element of choice.
+That being said, it is often broadly interpreted as best practice to obtain the FPIC of all communities that maintain customary rights to or uses of land and natural resources.[vii]
+Moreover, the principles of FPIC overlap considerably with the principles of good contracting: no party ever parts with land without saying “yes.”
+And any party asked to enter into a contract has the right to say “no.” That is, fair business deals always have the element of choice.
 FPIC is therefore central to land-based investment projects seeking to transact responsibly.
-Finally, as some businesses have learned, it is difficult to maintain a social license when surrounded by displaced land holders and users who did not have a choice.
-The legacy of an irresponsible land investment can beset a company and community for generations.
-Therefore, leading companies are treating all affected communities under the higher standard afforded to indigenous communities.[iv]
-“Affected communities” refers to all communities and individuals whose land rights, uses, and livelihoods may be impacted by an investment.
+Finally, businesses must know that it is difficult to maintain a social license when surrounded by displaced land holders and users who did not have a choice.

 Choice must be fully informed.
 Unlike in a normal buyer/seller relationship, corporations have an unfair advantage in the relationship with local communities which must be balanced for achieving truly informed consent.
 For land-based agricultural investments, FPIC requires that affected communities: